About Manual IPSec Branch Office VPNs

 For a demonstration of how to configure BOVPN gateways and tunnels in Policy Manager, see the Branch Office VPN video tutorial (12 minutes).

-For information about how to configure the gateway and tunnel settings, see
+For information about how to configure the gateway and tunnel settings, go to:

 - Configure Manual BOVPN Gateways — Configure the connection points on both the local and remote sides of the tunnel.